tharu280/Reflection-Agents-Tutorial-/README.md

 ---

 ### 🧾 License
-This project is open-source under the MIT License.
+This project is open source under the MIT License.
-Feel free to fork it, experiment with it, and build your own reflection-style AI agents!
+Feel free to fork it, experiment with it, and build your own reflection style AI agents!